Healthcare company

 Designs to enhance usability

 Users had trouble navigating their existing tool, even though it was around for years.
-Two out of three people navigated to their task from written notes and never ventured to explore for fear of messing up and making errors through clicking.
+Two out of three users relied on written notes to navigate tasks and avoided exploring the tool for fear of making errors.

 Building trust